 A common initial treatment option for someone with alcohol addiction is an outpatient or inpatient treatment program.
 An inpatient program can last anywhere from 30 days to a year.
 It can help someone handle withdrawal symptoms and emotional challenges.
 Outpatient treatment provides daily support while allowing the person to live at home.

 Many people addicted to alcohol also turn to 12-step programs like Alcoholics Anonymous (AA).
-There are also other support groups that don’t follow the 12-step model, such as SMART Recovery and Sober Recovery.
+However, other support groups don’t follow the 12-step model, such as SMART Recovery and Sober Recovery.

 You don’t have to make a recovery alone.
 Many people who struggle with alcohol addiction find it difficult or impossible to quit without the help or support of others.
 There are many professionals and support groups designed to get you the help you need.